Filters

 Takamura Knives Collection | Tokushu Knife

-There was a time when Takamura Hamono stood alone, steadfast in their mission to produce a high-quality stainless steel kitchen knife that performs as well, if not better, than the revered traditional carbon steel Japanese knives.
-After many years, they have not only achieved but surpassed their goals.
+There was a time when Takamura Hamono stood almost alone in their mission to create a high-performance stainless steel kitchen knife that could rival, and even surpass, the revered traditional carbon steel blades of Japan.
+Decades later, they’ve not only achieved that goal—they’ve reset the bar for what a stainless Japanese knife can be.

 Main Collections of Takamura